umonaca/obplatform/README.rst

       -  Behavior type (query field) “Occupancy” has been renamed to “Occupancy_Measurement” to keep the name consistent.
 The example above has been changed accordingly.
+The server will reject query field “Occupancy”.

    -  Added endpoint to check backend server health
+   -  Added endpoint to query available behavior types based on Study IDs

 TODO
 ----

 -  Add function to query available studies based on (behaviors, countries, cities, (building type + room type))
--  Add function to query available behavior types based on study ids

 API Reference
 -------------